Horse Racing Odds: Guide to UK Betting Markets and Tips

 Step 5: Navigate to Horse Racing Markets

-Use the sportsbook’s navigation tools to select your desired meeting, race time, or bet type.
+Use the betting site’s navigation tools to select your desired meeting, race time, or bet type.
 Review the racecard for key information including going, distance, field size, jockey bookings, and trainer form.
 Pay attention to non-runners, market movers, and any equipment changes such as first-time blinkers.
 Decide whether to secure an early price or take the Starting Price, and check if Best Odds Guaranteed applies.
 For each-way bets, confirm the place fraction and the number of places on offer.

 Step 6: Place Your Bet